Port of Vancouver USA

 Title VI Documents

-Access to Persons with Limited English Proficiency (LEP)
+Requesting Reasonable Accommodation to Persons with Limited English Proficiency (LEP)

+The port will take reasonable steps to ensure access for all, and that accommodation is available to facilitate the participation of those persons with limited English language proficiency.
 The port provides at no cost appropriate auxiliary aids and services including qualified interpreters to LEP persons, to those who are deaf or hard of hearing, or other individuals as necessary to ensure effective communication or an equal opportunity to participate fully.
+The port is also able to accommodate the needs of other LEP persons through specialty contracts for translation services.

-If you speak Spanish or Russian or require an interpreter at one of our events or meetings, please call 360-693-3611.
+If you require an interpreter or language assistance, please call 360-693-3611.

 INFORMACIÓN DEL PUERTO: SI NECESITA UN INTÉRPRETE EN UNO DE NUESTROS EVENTOS O REUNIONES, FAVOR DE CONTACTARSE CON EL PUERTO DE VANCOUVER AL 360-693-3611.